Roman Catholic Archdiocese of Brisbane

-The Roman Catholic Archdiocese of Brisbane is a Latin Church metropolitan archdiocese of the Catholic Church in Australia located in Brisbane and covering the South East region of Queensland, Australia.
+The Metropolitan Archdiocese of Brisbane is a Latin Church metropolitan archdiocese of the Catholic Church in Australia centred in Brisbane and covering the south east region of Queensland, Australia.

-Part of the Roman Catholic Ecclesiastical Province of Brisbane, the region covered was initially administered by the Archdiocese of Sydney.
+Part of the Ecclesiastical Province of Brisbane, the region covered was initially administered by the Archdiocese of Sydney.
 In 1859 the Diocese of Brisbane was erected, and elevated as an archdiocese in 1887.
 The archdiocese is the metropolitan of the suffragan dioceses of Cairns, Rockhampton, Toowoomba and Townsville.

-The Cathedral of St Stephen is the seat of the Catholic Archbishop of Brisbane.
-On 12 May 2012 Mark Coleridge was installed as the sixth Archbishop of Brisbane, the seventh Bishop of Brisbane.
+The Cathedral of St Stephen is the seat of the Archbishop of Brisbane.
+On 12 May 2012, Mark Coleridge was installed as the sixth Archbishop of Brisbane, the seventh Bishop of Brisbane.
+On 11 September 2025, Shane Mackinlay was installed as the seventh Archbishop of Brisbane, the eighth Bishop of Brisbane.

+Mary MacKillop is the patroness saint of the Archdiocese of Brisbane.

 History

 The Diocese of Brisbane was established in 1859, with responsibility for the entire state of Queensland.
 Prior to its establishment, Queensland was part of the Roman Catholic Archdiocese of Sydney.

-On 27 January 1877 Pope Pius IX excised the northern part of the Diocese of Brisbane from Cape Hinchinbrook and then west to the border with South Australia (now Northern Territory) to create the Vicariate Apostolic of Queensland (later the Diocese of Cairns.
+On 27 January 1877, Pope Pius IX excised the northern part of the Diocese of Brisbane from Cape Hinchinbrook and then west to the border with South Australia (now the Northern Territory) to create the Vicariate Apostolic of Queensland (later the Diocese of Cairns.

 On 29 December 1882, the Diocese of Rockhampton was excised from the Archdiocese of Brisbane.
 The new Rockhampton diocese had responsibility for northern Queensland while the Brisbane archdiocese retained responsibility for southern Queensland.

 In 1929, the Diocese of Toowoomba was excised from the Archdiocese of Brisbane.

 Bishops

 Ordinaries

-The following people have been appointed as Roman Catholic Archbishops of Brisbane or any of its precursor titles:
+The following people have been appointed as archbishops of Brisbane or any of its precursor titles: